ud-softworks/feature_toggle/README.md

 # feature_toggle

-Flutter feature toggle enable or disable specific feature on runtime.
+Flutter feature toggle (enable/disable) widgets on runtime.
+I have a lot of (stupid) ideas to enhance this a lot.

 ## WARNING